lordcodes/swiftlint-cli/README.md

 # swiftlint-cli

+Note: This repository is now archived and will no longer be maintained.
+I use [Mise](https://github.com/jdx/mise) to manage tools like SwiftLint now instead.

 A script you can include in your projects that allows all team members to run the same version of [SwiftLint](https://github.com/realm/SwiftLint), without needing a package manager or building SwiftLint from source.

 ## Install